Israel searches for traces of Hamas in raid of key Gaza hospital packed with patients

 “These weapons have absolutely no business being inside a hospital,” Lt.
 Col. Jonathan Conricus, a military spokesman, said in the video, adding that he believed the material was “just the top of the iceberg.”
 The military said the search was continuing, but it did not immediately show any sign of tunnels or an extensive military center.

-The raid drew condemnation from U.N., Jordan and the West Bank's Palestinian Authority, which called it a violation of international law.
+The raid drew condemnation from the U.N., Jordan and the West Bank's Palestinian Authority, which called it a violation of international law.
+Separately, the U.N.
+Security Council approved a resolution calling for "humanitarian pauses and corridors" throughout Gaza after four failed attempts to respond to the Israel-Hamas war.

 At one point, tens of thousands of Palestinians fleeing Israeli bombardment were sheltering at the hospital, but most left in recent days as the fighting drew closer.
 The fate of premature babies at the hospital has drawn particular concern.